Mediterranean Spiced Lamb Tajine With Apricots, with its exotic flavors, comes together in this richly spiced Tajine; simmered low and slow.

 My Spice Profile

-In this particular Tajine dish, I used lamb, therefore I chose a flavor profile I know best compliments the lamb:
+In this particular Tajine dish, I used lamb, therefore I chose a flavor profile I know best compliments the lamb, however you can use other proteins such as goat, venison even a meaty fish such as salmon.

 When making Tajine with poultry, fish, goat, pork, or a vegetarian version using the plump and very meaty Fava Bean, I change the spice profile specifically to compliment the protein.